 Approximately half of all accidental house fires originate in the kitchen.
 Not all of these are preventable – for example, recent years have seen a number of tragic house fires caused by refrigerator breakdowns and overheating appliances – but many are caused by simple errors.
 Just a few seconds’ negligence could prove devastating.

 - Keep tea towels and other flammable items away from gas hobs and other sources of ignition and heat.

 - Once ignited, do not leave gas hobs unattended, even for a moment.

 - Double-check that you have turned the oven and grill off when you have finished using them.
-If your oven does not have a fan, be extra-careful, as it will not make any noise to alert you it is still running.
+If your oven does not have a fan, be extra careful, as it will not make any noise to alert you that it is still running.